CamWeil/MATH4610/softwaremanual/16gmatopsmultmat.md

          43  50
         ----------

-   **Usage/Example:** The routine defines one int variables, n, as well as three arrays with double elements, a, b, and cg. n represents the size of the matrix, cg represents the product of the two matrices, and a and b represent the matrices themselves.
+   **Usage/Example:** The routine defines one int variable, n, as well as three arrays with double elements, a, b, and cg. n represents the size of the matrix, cg represents the product of the two matrices, and a and b represent the matrices themselves.
 The value of cg is calculated using the loop:

         for(int i = 0; i < n; i++){
             for(int j = 0; j < n; j++){